The Mrs. Carter Show World Tour: Development

 Eight hundred dancers auditioned to be included in Beyoncé's performance at the Super Bowl XLVII halftime show and a selected group of them, consisting only of females, were chosen for the performance as well as for the tour.
 French dancing duo Les Twins also accompanied Beyoncé on stage performing street dances.
 Three backing singers The Mamas, and an eleven-piece female band who had also supported the singer during her previous tours performed during the concerts.
 Two stages were used during the performances: a main stage where the singer performed throughout most of the concert and a B-stage closer to the audience where she was transferred with a rope, flying over the crowd midway through the set, performing three songs there.
 The set list of the 2013 portion of the tour included approximately twenty five songs from Beyoncé's four solo studio albums: Dangerously in Love (2003), B'Day (2006), I Am...
 Sasha Fierce (2008), and 4 (2011).
 The majority of the songs originated from 4 – seven songs were performed from that album.
-Many of the tracks performed contained different choreographies and arrangements compared to the previous performances by the singer; several of them were intertwined with other artists' material.
-For the 2014 shows many of the previously performed songs were removed and eight new songs from Beyoncé's fifth self-titled studio album were added to the concert's set list.
+Many elements from the 2012 Revel Presents: Beyoncé Live residency, such as the stage design, visual interludes and musical arrangements, were adapted for use on this tour.
+For the 2014 shows, many previously performed songs were removed from the set list, and were replaced with eight new songs from Beyoncé's self-titled fifth studio album.